AND SO THE JOURNEY BEGAN

 Ashton Hills Piccadilly Valley Pinot Noir

-The Piccadilly Valley Pinot Noir is a blend of fruit from the Ashton Hills vineyard, Grigg’s Cemetery Block (right next to the quaint graveyard in the neighbouring township, Uraidla, a five minute drive away) and the Blefari Bickles Rd Vineyard, about 1km south west of Ashton Hills.
-Stephen George has long-harboured an ambition to, “showcase Grigg’s fruit and to assess the influence our fruit has on the blend.”
-The result is typically a medium bodied palate with the influence of Cemetery Block providing juicy fruit from the warmer clime, along with silky texture and fine structured tannins that are typical of the Ashton Hills estate.
+The Piccadilly Valley Pinot Noir is a blend of fruit from premium Piccadilly Valley vineyards, topped up with a parcel of Ashton Hills reserve/estate fruit.
+The result is typically a medium bodied palate with the influence of Piccadilly Valley providing juicy fruit from the warmer clime, along with fine structured tannins that are typical of the Ashton Hills Vineyard.

 Ashton Hills Riesling

 Ashton Hills crafts a limited amount of riesling in a signature European style with lightness of body and delicate intensity.
 Winner of the Best Riesling at the Adelaide Hills Wine show in 2001, 2005, 2008 and 2009, the Ashton Hills Riesling offers a tactful alternative to the stronger acidity of the Clare and Eden Valley rieslings.
 In a region whose reputation for world class riesling continues to blossom, it is a wine made in a style that is quite unique to Ashton Hills.

 In 2017, we released the Ashton Hills Piccadilly Valley Chardonnay as a limited release chardonnay from fruit chosen off the Chapel Valley block adjacent the old cemetery in Piccadilly Valley.
 The long-demolished chapel is remembered onsite by a miniature replica and now, this single vineyard chardonnay which is built with texture and character, which was always a trait of the original AHV Chardonnay.